Send Joshua Project a photo

 ![]() |

-Most of the Churahi Pahari are meager, honest farmers.
+The Sauria Paharia are a hardworking and often isolated people.
+Many of their villages are snowbound for up to four months a year, and the people must live on what they have stored away.
+Most of the Sauria Pahari are farmers.
 They cultivate terraces on hillsides which produce only sparse crops twice a year.
 Their principal crops are potatoes and rice, and a variety of other vegetables are also grown.
-Fertilizer is used, as well as a system of plot rotation in which the ground is allowed to lie fallow.
-Wet rice is grown during the monsoon season, whereas dry rice, maize, millet, and wheat are raised on the drier land during the summer and winter months.
+They use fertilizer and a system of plot rotation in which portions of the ground are allowed to lie fallow.
+They grow wet rice during the monsoon season and dry rice, maize, millet, and wheat on the drier land during the summer and winter months.
 Most of the farmers raise buffalo and goats for meat and cows for milk.
-The villagers live on a simple diet of milk, lentils, a few vegetables, a little fruit, and occasionally meat.
+The villagers live on a simple diet of milk, lentils, a few vegetables, a little fruit and occasionally meat.

-During religious festivals or village fairs, the women like to wear brightly colored clothes, heavy silver nose rings and earrings, and colorful head scarves.
+During religious festivals or village fairs, the women like to wear brightly colored clothes, heavy silver nose rings and earrings and colorful head scarves.

-The vast majority of the Churahi Pahari are Hindus, and nearly all of the others practice ethnic religions.
+The vast majority of the Sauria Pahari are Hindus, and nearly all of the others practice ethnic religions.
 Those who are Hindus are generally not as strict in their observance of religious laws as other Hindus.
+They worship village and household gods, including ancestral spirits, ghosts, demons and fairies.
+The Sauria also recognize the five Pandava brothers (heroic warriors of a Hindu epic) as deities, although other Hindus do not.